seandrucker/authz/README.md

 | user:bob             | member   | group:app_one   |
 | group:app_one#member | admin    | application:one |

-Then bob is an admin of application:one, and this openFGA query returns true:
+Then bob is an admin of application:one, and the following openFGA triple queries (test in bottom right of playground) return true:
 ```
 is user:bob an admin of application:one
 ```